LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 First, there's the productivity.
 The production rate of a solar panel is limited by sunlight—in technical terms, the plane-of-array solar irradiance.
 A STH efficiency of 20%—which significantly exceeds the commercial efficiencies of solar panels + electrolyzers today—results in a peak productivity of 2.5 mol/m2-hour, corresponding to a current density of 16 mA/cm2.

-This optimistic, best-case production rate is over 1-2 orders of magnitude lower than commercial electrolyzers.
-That means all of the active cell components must be spread over *1-2 orders of magnitude more area*.
-While an electrochemical cell and photochemical cell aren't identical in construction, this is an enormous economic disadvantage to start off with, especially given that the catalyst assemblies are more complex than equivalent ones in a traditional cell.
+This optimistic, best-case production rate is over 1-2 orders of magnitude lower than commercial electrolyzers—which means all of the active cell components must also be spread over *1-2 orders of magnitude more area*.
+While electrochemical cells and photochemical cells aren't identical in construction, this is an enormous economic disadvantage to start off with, especially given that the catalyst assemblies are more complex than the equivalent ones in an electrochemical cell.

+Other problems arise from the scale and scope of fluid management.
 Lots of small plumbing lines and pumps will need to be manifolded together to feed water to the panels and collect hydrogen (a notoriously leaky molecule).
 Keeping all those connections and lines leak-free will be an significant operational challenge.

 For PECs there's the additional question of electrolyte management.
 These systems frequently use alkaline electrolytes to improve electrode stability, which can be extremely caustic.
 A spill can cause major environmental damage and pose a hazard to personnel.
 Normally, the impact of spills is mitigated by [building secondary containment structures](https://www.unitliner.com/oilfield), like retaining walls or berms.
 However, building secondary containment over an area the size of a solar farm would be a complete economic non-starter.
 Most likely, a commercial system would need to use neutral salts like phosphates, but this comes at the expense of efficiency and potentially electrode stability.